josefsbreakfast/Polaris-Protocol/🌒_2_Signs_Symptoms/🩻_Weirdness_Screening/README.md

 * date and time, including timezone;
 * device, operating system, browser or app version;
-* network used, such as Wi-Fi, mobile data, VPN, public network;
+* network used, such as Wi-Fi, mobile data, VPN, or public network;
 * exact page, app, service, or route;
 * what you were trying to do;
 * what happened instead;